suntycode/reactPortfolio/README.md

-# 🚀 Nikhil Developer - Portfolio
+# 🚀 Rajat Developer - Portfolio

 A modern, responsive portfolio website built with React, Vite, and Tailwind CSS, showcasing my skills, projects, and professional journey as a Full-Stack Developer.